pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 In a second stage, without any hardware, one would have to post-process the dataset to extract amplitude and phase traces from the large raw I/Q signal.

 As you imagine, this is fairly complex and long without prior experience.
-Hence, in this guide, we provides representative datasets on which we can complete the second stage of the entire attack, which do not require any hardware.
+Hence, in this guide, we provide representative datasets on which we can complete the second stage of the entire attack, which do not require any hardware.
 As such, we uploaded 4 datasets on [Zenodo](https://zenodo.org/), an open platform for hosting research data.
-For every datasets, we will execute the following automatized steps:
+For every datasets, we will execute the following steps:
 - Performing an non-profiled side-channel attack (close to a Correlation Power Attack *a.k.a* CPA).
 - Performing a profiled side-channel attack (close to a Template Attack *a.k.a* TA), composed of two steps:
     1. Creating a profile (*i.e.*, a template) from a training subset to learn the leakage model.